marios2019/MAI644/Academic_Honesty_Statement.md

 Violations of academic integrity will not be tolerated and may result in serious consequences, including but not limited to:

-- A failing grade for the assignment.
+- A failing grade for the assignment and/or exam.
 - A failing grade for the course.
 - Referral to the Department's Council for further action, which may include suspension or expulsion from the University.